emanjavacas/histdata/README.md

 DISCLAIMER: This repository only provides code to download and split the corpora to replicate the experiments conducted in the paper "Improving Lemmatization of Non-Standard Languages with Joint Learning" to be presented at NAACL19-HLT.

+## Installation

+Make sure to have `python`.
+And then:

+1. Install dependencies
+`pip install -r requirements.txt`

+2. Get the data
+`bash get_data.sh`

+The scripts should create a directory `historical`, with all the corpora splits inside.

+## Credits

 If you found this resource useful, please cite the following paper:

 ```
-@{}
+@InProceedings{
+	author = "Manjavacas, Enrique
+	and K{\'a}d{\'a}r, {\'A}kos
+	and Kestemont, Mike",
+	title = "Improving Lemmatization of Non-Standard Languages with Joint Learning",
+	booktitle = "Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long Papers)",
+	year = 	"\noop{2019}in press",
+	publisher = 	"Association for Computational Linguistics"
+}
 ```

-Please note that if you use any of the corpora listed here, you should also cite the corresponding resource.
+Please note that if you use any of the corpora listed here, you should also cite the corresponding resource listed below.

 # Sources
 ---------